pangpang20/gaussdb-python/docs/basic/transactions.rst

 `!tpc_commit()` and `!tpc_rollback()`.

 PostgreSQL doesn't follow the XA standard though, and the ID for a PostgreSQL prepared transaction can be any string up to 200 characters long.
-Psycopg's `Xid` objects can represent both XA-style transactions IDs (such as the ones created by the `!xid()` method) and PostgreSQL transaction IDs identified by an unparsed string.
+GaussDB's `Xid` objects can represent both XA-style transactions IDs (such as the ones created by the `!xid()` method) and PostgreSQL transaction IDs identified by an unparsed string.